 Other business permits

 Many types of businesses need permits and licenses from other state and local agencies in addition to a New York State Certificate of Authority.
 For example, a restaurant may need a liquor license issued by the State Liquor Authority to serve alcoholic beverages, while an automotive repair shop may need special permits from the Department of Environmental Conservation for the disposal of oil and other pollutants.
-OPAL can assist you in determining if your particular type of business will need any additional licenses or permits.
+New York Business Express can assist you in determining if your particular type of business will need any additional licenses or permits.